Deep-Imaging-Group/DRGAN-OCT/README.md

 * Install PyTorch 1.0+ and other dependencies (e.g., Pillow, torchvision, visdom)

 ## 3. Train and test DRGAN on your own data
-if you want to train and test DRGAN on your own datae, your just need to:
+if you want to train and test DRGAN on your own data, your just need to:
-* prepare you own train, validation and test data into directory `data`.
+* prepare you own train, validation and test data into folder `data`.
 * modify the hyper-parameters in **`configs.py`** to make it suitable for your own data.
 * follow the instructions of **`main.py`**.
 * To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.